 - Taking time out of the workforce – Close to half of employed females currently work part time, with those aged 25-44 indicating raising children or looking after family members as their main reason for not working full time4.
 Other major reasons include study commitments and the challenge of not always being able to secure full-time work.
 This often means earning less, and on top of that, it results in lower employer-paid super contributions.

 - Lower salaries - Among full-time workers, men in Australia earn around $17,000 more than women each year in their base salary.
 This inequality extends to $27,000 when measuring total remuneration, including super, overtime, bonus payments and other discretionary pay5.

 - Lower super savings – The average super balance for women by retirement is $231k, compared with $454k for men6.
 However, women, on average, live around four years longer7 than men and therefore usually need more savings to live off for those additional years.

-Money hurdles women face
+Common money hurdles women face

-Six ways to start taking control
+Six ways for women to start taking control of their finances

 To help address some of the challenges, here are six ways women can start taking control of their finances, and get on top of their longer-term savings: